ComfyUI Extension: ComfyUI-QwenImageLoraLoader

 ComfyUI-QwenImageLoraLoader

 A ComfyUI custom node for loading and applying LoRA (Low-Rank Adaptation) to Nunchaku Qwen Image models.
+ComfyUI Nodes 2.0 compatible.

-Latest release: v1.56 on GitHub Releases
+Latest release: v2.0.8 on GitHub Releases

 Source